1.00063_152

 Alumnus Albert C. May establishes the Annual Fund.

 May founds the Annual Fund and contributes to it every year until his death in 1998.
-CMU’s Order of the May is named in his honor.
+CMU’s Order of the May, which honors the university’s consecutive annual donors, is named for him.

 1949-08-31 00:00:00